FelicienLL/mapbayr/README.md

 ## Development

 mapbayr is under development.
-Your feedback for additional features request or bug reporting is welcome.
+Your feedback for additional feature requests or bug reporting is welcome.
 Contact us through the [issue tracker](https://github.com/FelicienLL/mapbayr/issues).

 ## Features